 When selecting keywords, you want to create a library that contains both “head keywords” and “long-tail keywords”.
 Head keywords are much more broad, usually with an extremely high search volume.
 Long-tail keywords are longer, usually more specific phrases that don’t have as high of a search volume.

-We know what you’re probably thinking, why wouldn’t I just use head keywords if they have the highest volume?
 There are multiple reasons why you don’t want to just use head keywords in your strategy, two main reasons are that:

-Having a mix of both broad, high-volume keywords as well as niche, specific keywords creates a balanced strategy.
+Having a mix of broad, high-volume keywords as well as niche, specific keywords creates a balanced strategy.

 Keywords are at the heart of your podcast SEO strategy.
 As we dive into the rest of this guide, you’ll notice that keywords are crucial for every aspect of your SEO tactics.